chiqors/FlatOGP/README.md

 If you already downloaded.
 Progress to next instruction as what you want to finish

 1. Extract the zip file.
-2. Copy everything inside the folder, navigate to your OGP Panel's root folder and paste there, If it asks for Overwrite then go ahead and Press OK.
+2. Copy everything inside the folder, navigate to your OGP Panel's root folder and paste there, If it asks for overwrite then go ahead and click "OK".
-3. Once the Pasting process completes, login to your OGP Panel.
+3. Once the pasting process completes, login to your OGP Panel.
-4. Navigate to Administration > Theme Settings, Change the theme to Flat and save.
+4. Navigate to Administration > Theme Settings, Change the theme to Flat and save it.
-5. That's all, Now you would have Flat Theme in it.
+5. That's all, now you would have Flat Theme in it.
 ENJOY!

 #### For changing default color of the theme to your own color, Follow the steps :
 1. Open Your OGP Panel's root folder > Themes > Flat > js > skin.js.